-The combination of end-to-end delay requirements, bandwidth constraints and potentially high packet loss rates require specific error resilience mechanism for MTSI.
+The combination of end-to-end delay requirements, bandwidth constraints, and potentially high packet loss rates require specific error resilience mechanism for MTSI.
 The H.264/AVC codec inherently supports ER mechanisms for video services.
-These include Slice Size Adaptation (SSA), Reference Picture Selection (RPS), Adaptive Intra Refresh (AIR), the use of Sub-Sequences, and Flexible Macroblock Ordering (FMO) [7, 19].
-This may be augmented by transport/application layer mechanisms such as Selective Retransmission (NACK), the use of FEC, among others.
-The performance of the available ER mechanisms vary with the observed end-to-end delay, link loss, bandwidth constraints, and call scenarios (e.g., UMTS Terrestrial Radio Access Network (UTRAN) to UTRAN, UTRAN to Wireless LAN (WLAN), wireless to fixed).
-The aforementioned ER mechanisms have their strengths and weaknesses and none is expected to fit all operating environments.
-This calls for a study on the applicability of the different ER mechanisms.
+These include Slice Size Adaptation (SSA), Reference Picture Selection (RPS), Adaptive Intra Refresh (AIR), the use of Sub-Sequences, and Flexible Macroblock Ordering (FMO) [8, 20].
+This may be augmented by transport and application layer mechanisms such as Selective Retransmission (NACK) or the use of FEC, among others.
+The performance of the ER mechanisms varies with the observed end-to-end delay, link loss, bandwidth constraints, and call scenarios (e.g., UMTS Terrestrial Radio Access Network (UTRAN) to UTRAN, UTRAN to Wireless LAN (WLAN), wireless to fixed).

+The above mechanisms have their strengths and weaknesses and none is expected to fit all operating environments.
+This calls for an analysis of the applicability of the different ER mechanisms.
 In this paper, we choose a typical operating environment and evaluate the performance of four promising ER mechanisms.
-Based on our evaluation, we describe the applicability of the error resilient mechanisms as a function of the characteristics of the operating environment.
+We introduce the background of the discussed ER mechanisms and the related work in this area in section 2 and explain the features and configuration of our simulation environment in section 3.
+Section 4 presents our simulation results and draw conclusions on the applicability of the error resilience mechanisms as a function of the characteristics of the operating environment in section 5 where we also discuss directions for future work.